isomerpages/moe-holyinnocentshigh/_about/Principal's Message.md

 ---
 ### **Principal's Message**

-#### **Principal’s Foreword 2022**
+#### **Principal’s Foreword 2023**

 <img src="/images/principal.jpg" style="width:35%;margin-right:15px;" align = "left">
-We believe that at HIHS, all students and teachers are anchored in a Christ-centred community, where values of integrity, humility, respect and love fill our shared experiences.
-I am privileged to journey with the students in their preparation for an adventure of life, where each will carry away something always very precious from their growing-up years at HIHS, into their career paths.
+It is my privilege to welcome you to Holy Innocents' High School.
+It is my firm belief that at HIHS, all students and teachers are anchored in a Christ-centred community, where values of integrity, humility, respect and love fill our shared experiences.
+Our school looks forward to journey with all students in their preparation for an adventure of life, where each will carry away precious memories and lessons from their growing-up years at HIHS, into their career paths.

-Thank you, parents and guardians, for choosing this school for an education second to none.
+Our school vision, A Christ-centred community with Courage to Lead and Compassion to Serve, reflects what the school prides itself on, which is developing our students to be Good Samaritans who are commited to serving God and society.
+The school contines
 <br>
 <br>
 <br>